Hussite Wars: Fifth anti-Hussite crusade

-New negotiations and the defeat of Radical Hussites
+New negotiations and the defeat of radical Hussites

 On 15 October 1431, the Council of Basel issued a formal invitation to the Hussites to take part in its deliberations.
-Prolonged negotiations ensued, but a Hussite embassy, led by Prokop and including John of Rokycan, the Taborite bishop Nicolas of Pelhřimov, the "English Hussite" Peter Payne and many others, arrived at Basel on 4 January 1433.
+Prolonged negotiations ensued, but a Hussite embassy, led by Prokop and including John of Rokycan, the Taborite bishop Mikuláš of Pelhřimov, the "English Hussite" Peter Payne, and many others, arrived at Basel on 4 January 1433.
 No agreement could be reached, but negotiations were not broken off, and a change in the political situation of Bohemia finally resulted in a settlement.

 In 1434, war again broke out between the Utraquists and the Taborites.
 On 30 May 1434, the Taborite army, led by Prokop the Great and Prokop the Lesser, who both fell in the battle, was totally defeated and almost annihilated at the Battle of Lipany.

 The Polish Hussite movement also came to an end.
 Polish royal troops under Władysław III of Varna defeated the Hussites at the Battle of Grotniki in 1439, bringing the Hussite Wars to an end.